Scene53/mstat_to_csv/README.md

 Mongostat to CSV Conversion Script
 ==================================

-    usage: mstat_to_csv.py [-h] [--version] [--output OUTPUT] [--append] [--noheaders] [--input INPUT] [--columns COLUMNS]
+    usage: mongostat2graphite.py [-h] [--version] [--output OUTPUT] [--append] [--noheaders] [--input INPUT] [--columns COLUMNS]
                              [--rowcount] [--listallcolumns] [--listcolumns]
+                             [--format {csv,graphite}]
+                             [--graphiteprefix GRAPHITEPREFIX]

 Program to parse the output of mongostat into a CSV file

 optional arguments:
-      -h, --help         show this help message and exit --version          show program's version number and exit --output OUTPUT    Define an output file to write to (default is stdout) --append           Append output to the file specified by --output --noheaders        Don't output header columns (useful with --append) --input INPUT      Define an input file tor read from (default is stdin) --columns COLUMNS  Only output named columns in the order they appear on the command line
+  -h, --help            show this help message and exit --version             show program's version number and exit --output OUTPUT       Define an output file to write to (default is stdout) --append              Append output to the file specified by --output --noheaders           Don't output header columns (useful with --append) --input INPUT         Define an input file tor read from (default is stdin) --columns COLUMNS     Only output named columns in the order they appear on
+                        the command line
+  --rowcount            add a column to the left that numbers each row of
+                        output
-      --rowcount         add a column to the left that numbers each row of output --listallcolumns   list out canonical column headings and exit --listcolumns      list out columns in current output and exit
+  --listallcolumns      list out canonical column headings and exit --listcolumns         list out columns in current output and exit --format {csv,graphite}
+                        csv/graphite (default csv)
+  --graphiteprefix GRAPHITEPREFIX
+                        graphite metrics prefix ( default: mongodb.stats ), it
+                        alwasys adds the hostname after prefix and before metric, i.e mongodb.stats.myhostname1.insert

 Example usage: